Engee documentation

 scalar

-Input port that defines the change in thermal mass.
-Use the high-priority variable Mass to set the initial value of thermal mass.
+The input port that determines the change in thermal mass.
+Use the high-priority variable Mass to set the initial value of the thermal mass.

 Dependencies

-To use this port, set Variable mass to `On'.
+To use this port, set the Variable mass parameter to Enabled.

-Tin - temperature of the incoming mass, K
+Tin is the temperature of the incoming mass, K

 scalar